Ken Falke - Chairman and Founder

 Mr. Flanagan is President of Clark Enterprises, Inc., overseeing the acquisition, management and development of new investment opportunities.
 As Managing Director of CNF Investments LLC, its private equity division, he serves on the boards of Eagle Oil & Gas Co, Brown Advisory and Svelte Medical Systems.
 He is Chairman of the Board of Directors of Sagent Pharmaceuticals (NASDAQ:SGNT) and the Federal City Council, Washington, DC.
 Mr. Flanagan is also a member of the Board of Advisors of Georgetown University's McDonough School of Business and is a Trustee of the Clark Charitable Foundation, Inc. Mr. Flanagan served on the Board of Directors of Clark Construction Group, LLC through 2015; was Chairman of the Board of Directors of Martek Biosciences Corporation (NASDAQ:MATK) and was Treasurer, Secretary and a member of the Board of Directors of Baltimore Orioles, Inc. Mr. Flanagan received a BS in Business Administration from Georgetown University, an MST from the American University School of Business and is a Certified Public Accountant licensed in Washington, DC.

 Bruce Gates is Senior Vice President, External Affairs for Altria Client Services, which provides professional services and support to Altria Group and its operating companies.
 He has held this position since 2011.
-In his role, Bruce is responsible for leading the company’s Government Affairs and Corporate Affairs departments.
+In his role, Bruce is responsible for leading the company's Government Affairs and Communications and Corporate Citizenship departments.

 Tony Giachinta brings over 26 years of construction experience and expertise to Clune Construction Company in the role of Partner and General Manager of the Washington, DC office.
 Tony earned his Bachelor of Science degree in Business Administration from Marist College, and later a Construction Management degree from New York University.
 He went on to begin his career in construction, where he started as a Superintendent and worked his way up to his current Senior Management role.
 Throughout his career, Tony has managed projects ranging in scope and size; some of his notable projects include the United States Agency for International Development, Embassy of Pakistan, and Winston & Strawn.

-Steve’s government and public policy credentials comprise work for the White House Office of Management and Budget, the Central Intelligence Agency, the Federal Trade Commission and the U.S. House of Representatives.
-He also served as chief of staff to the mayor of Omaha and ran for the U.S. House of Representatives in Nebraska’s 2nd Congressional District in 1998.
-Steve is a member of the Partner Board and is chair of the firm’s political action committee (HB PAC).
+Mr. Kupka’s extensive government and public policy credentials include work for The White House Office of Management and Budget, the Central Intelligence Agency, the Federal Trade Commission and the U.S. House of Representatives.
+He also served as Chief of Staff to the Mayor of Omaha and had leadership positions in several U.S. presidential campaigns in Nebraska.
+Mr. Kupka is also a member of the Republican Governors Association Executive Roundtable,

 Shane Moore is a service-disabled veteran of the U.S. Marine Corps where he served 4 years and was honorably-medically discharged as a Corporal.
 After leaving the Marine Corps, Shane worked with a couple Washington DC area recruiting companies until he started his first IT Consulting company, GlobalTek, Inc. which he sold in 2002.
 Shane spent the next 10 years as the President of YRCI, a DC Based consulting practice which he sold in 2012 to start his current organization, Veterans Management Services, Inc. (VMSI).
 As the CEO, Shane dedicates much of his time to building VMSI; a professional services government consulting firm with nearly 150 employees in 22 States supporting a myriad of government customers, most notably the Dept. of Veterans Affairs.
 VMSI provides support services to Veterans Affairs Medical Centers throughout the United States, the Warriors 2 Work program at the Veterans Affairs Acquisition Academy, prosthetics for wounded veterans, new and existing construction of various veteran facilities and medical research.